 Deciding on a theme for your child’s bedroom can be tricky.
-Do you create a room which they will love right now, or do you create a place that they won’t grow out of for many years to come?
+Do you create a room they will love right now, or do you create a place they won’t grow out of for many years to come?

-If you are not sure what sort of design scheme that you are looking for; it is a good idea to seek out some inspiration to get your creativity flowing.
+If you are not sure what sort of design scheme that you are looking for, it is a good idea to seek inspiration to get your creativity flowing.
 If you search for kid’s bedroom ideas, you will be inundated with images of perfect kid’s rooms to inspire you.
 Searching through interior design magazines and websites is a good starting point.
 Pinterest is also the ideal place to find inspiration.

 Consult the Kids

-Try to look for ideas together and maybe show them some of the schemes that you find online to gauge their reaction.
+Try to look for ideas together and maybe show them some of the schemes you find online to gauge their reaction.
 Researching ideas together will give you a better chance of choosing décor that they love.